taraqr9/MultiUserRole/README.md

 ## == Description ==

-This plugin allows you to give multiple roles for a user -> `Admin`
+This allows you to give multiple roles for a user -> `Admin`
 `Blogwriter`
 `User`